Certified Translation Guide for VFS Global in Colombia

 Step by Step for Submitting Translations to VFS Global

-1. Identify which documents you must translate and the embassy requirements
+STEP 1 Identify which documents you must translate and the embassy requirements

 - Confirm the target language: Make sure the translation is into the correct language.
 If you're going to Germany, you need German; if you're going to Australia, you need English.

-2. Hire an Official Translator in Colombia
+STEP 2 Hire an Official Translator in Colombia

 - Request a quote: Send us all the documents you want translated so we can provide you with an exact quote and estimated delivery time.